ex-nerd/ex-nerd.hugo/content/making/trossingen-lyre.md

 ### Finish

 Finishing the main lyre body is pretty straightforward.
-I pondered using boiled linseed oil, but didn't have any on hand and happen to really like the look of shellac.
+I pondered using boiled linseed oil, but didn't have any on hand and happen to really like the look of clear shellac.

 I thinned the canned shellac 1:1 with denatured alcohol and wiped on two thin coats to get as much wood penetration as I could.
 After letting that dry for about 5 minutes, I wiped on a full-strength coat and let it dry.

-After another pass with 400 grit sandpaper (or maybe just some steel wool), I intend to apply one more coat of shellac, this time from a spray can.
+I let this dry overnight and then went over the whole thing again with 400 grit sandpaper (I was planning to use steel wool, but I couldn't find any), wiped the dust off with a dry cloth, and then added 2 more coats of shellac, this time from a spray can.
+The final result is a perfectly smooth finish that really shows off the character of the wood.

 {{< gallery caption-effect="fade" >}}
   {{< figure link="/img/trossingen_lyre/17_before_finish.jpg" thumb="-thumb" caption="Finally done shaping and sanding, and now ready for a coat of shellac." >}}